Skip to content

 Synchronise data

 Synchronize a directory tree to S3 (checks files freshness using size and md5 checksum, unless overridden by options).
+If you wish to have additional informative output, please use the --verbose flag as well.

-s3cmd sync yourfolder s3://nearline_9776/cwil201/yourfolder/
+s3cmd sync yourfolder s3://<freezer_bucket>/your_directory/your_folder/

 Preview or dry-run